sopra-fs23-group-10/sopra-fs23-group-10-server/README.md

 ```

 #### Run
-The Spring Boot profile for a local H2-DB is used for non-persistent DB
-Server should be up and running on `localhost:8080`.
+Server should be up and running on `localhost:8080` with a non-persistent H2-DB.
 ```bash
 ./gradlew bootRun -DSPRING_PROFILES_ACTIVE=test
 ```